tigerwill90/fox/README.md

 **Runtime updates:** Register, update and delete route handler safely at any time without impact on performance.
 Fox never block while serving request!

 **Wildcard pattern:** Route can be registered using wildcard parameters.
-The matched path segment can then be easily retrieved by name.
+The matched segment can then be easily retrieved by name.
 Due to Fox design, wildcard route are cheap and scale really well.

 **Detect panic:** Comes with a ready-to-use, efficient Recovery middleware that gracefully handles panics.

 **Get the current route:** You can easily retrieve the route of the matched request.
 This actually makes it easier to integrate observability middleware like open telemetry.

+**Hostname routing:** Fox supports hostname-based routing with wildcard matching.

 **Flexible routing:**  Fox strikes a balance between routing flexibility, performance and clarity by enforcing clear priority rules, ensuring that there are no unintended matches and maintaining high performance even for complex routing pattern.